VeliAliyev/music-controller/README.md

 # music-controller
-An aplication made with django and react for leaning purposes
+An aplication made with django and react for learning purposes